NoUnique/pymecab-ko/README.md

 pip install mecab-ko
 ```

-These wheels include an internal (statically linked) copy of the MeCab library,
+These wheels include a copy of the MeCab-ko library, but not dictionary.
-but not dictionary.
 In order to use MeCab you'll need to install a dictionary.
 `mecab-ko-dic` is a good one to start with:

 ```sh